 Window and window sills, air conditioning, and heating vents are also places where mold can be found.
 We may not always know it, but it is always important to look for mold in these places as well.
 It is horrifying to say that mold can exist in the bedroom if the ventilation or humidity isn’t properly controlled.

 Mold can sometimes be seen on your mattress due to how humid your house gets but your mattress is cool and dry.
 Window and window sills collect condensation over time which would not help the prevention of mold growth.
 Moreover, it is also prominent for mold to grow in air ducts and heating vents.

 How to identify mold: Identifying a household mold can be easy to spot.
-It appears as a discoloration on the ceiling, wall or floor ranging from different colors such as: black, blue, orange, red, violet, white or yellow.
-Since, most discoloration aren’t molds, apply drops of bleach on the spot to see if it could be mold.
+It appears as a discoloration on the ceiling, wall, or floor ranging from different colors such as black, blue, orange, red, violet, white or yellow.
+Since most discoloration isn’t molded, apply drops of bleach on the spot to see if it could be mold.
 If it changes colors or disappears completely, it could be mold.

 How can mold spread through your home?

 Mold can be found everywhere, all year round.
-It starts as spores and gradually become grow throughout the home.
+It starts as spores and gradually become grows throughout the home.
 This is called the Stack Effect.
-The Stack Effect is what happens when warm air rises inside the home and leave through the upper levels and attic.
-While this is happening, air from the lower levels draw upwards from the basement and crawl space creating a vacuum.
+The Stack Effect is what happens when warm air rises inside the home and leaves through the upper levels and attic.
+While this is happening, air from the lower levels draws upwards from the basement and crawl space creating a vacuum.
 This vacuum collects mold spores, humidity, dust mites, and odor which will be spread throughout the main area of your home.

 Where to look for mold?

 Mold exists everywhere.
 It existed even before you moved into your home.
 This means, it can be found in the bathroom, kitchen, bedroom, living area, garage, and other places such as your ceilings, walls, carpeting, fabric, and upholstery, washing machines, and even dryers.

 Does flood insurance cover mold?